 Post Bat Removal

-Bat repellent is only as good as what you do after the bats are gone.
-To keep them away, you must fill the small holes and make any repairs to prevent them from getting into wall voids, behind shutters, or into attics.
-Remember, bats can fit into holes as small as a quarter.
-Installing bat boxes or a bat house nearby may also keeps bats away by giving them an alternative place to nest.
-Another good idea is to try to identify the surrounding bat food sources.
-Can you address or remove those food areas?
+Repellents methods are only as good as what you do after the bats are gone.
+To keep the bat colony away, you must fill the small holes and make any repairs to prevent them from getting into wall voids, crawl spaces, gable vents, behind shutters, or into attics.

 Bat Removal Do It Yourself

-Removing bats from your house is no easy task.
-Some of these methods may work better than others, and a combination of techniques works the best.
 If you’re still on the fence about do it yourself bat removal, consult with a bat rescuer or call a professional because your safety comes first.
-No matter which method you decide to use to humanely rid your home of these flying mammals, we’re cheering you on!
+No matter which method of bat repellents you decide to use to humanely rid your home of these flying mammals, we’re cheering you on!